Amateur Photographer verdict

 Redmi Note 12 Pro + Performance

 The main camera on the Redmi Note 12 Pro + gives the best results, and with optical image stabilisation (OIS) you can use it in less than ideal conditions.
-It gives a 24mm equivalent, meaning wide-angle shots, which is great for landscapes as well as general photography.
+It gives a 24mm equivalent, for wide-angle shots, which is great for landscapes as well as general photography.

 The camera gives bright colourful photos, and detail is reasonable.
 Nowhere near what you’d get from a real camera with a high resolution sensor, but as long as you treat the camera as a 12.5MP camera, you should be pleased with the results.